-The Geoscience organization at ExxonMobil regularly takes to the mountains for its technical field schools.
-Recently, as part of one program, ExxonMobil incorporated a strong curriculum on leadership development - including the Margerison-McCann Team Management Profile.
+The Geoscience field school at ExxonMobil regularly takes to the mountains for its technical field schools.
+Recently, as part of one program, ExxonMobil incorporated a strong curriculum on leadership development - including the Margerison-McCann Team Management Profile (TMP).
 The feedback has been outstanding and is helping to continue ExxonMobil’s focus on innovation, inclusion and team results.

 When it comes to getting out of the office, the experience of participants in the Geoscience Field School at ExxonMobil in the US must be outstanding.
 They enjoy the lakes and mountains of the Big Horn Basin, Wyoming while also discussing leadership topics including the Team Management Profile.
 This particular Geoscience Field School runs twice a year, and each weeklong course comprises approximately 15 participants.

 The unique location has proven to be more than just a 'nice to have', says Steve Hanson, HR Innovation Lead at ExxonMobil.
 "Being out of the office and in the wild creates a level of vulnerability that encourages people to open up more - even to themselves - and have richer conversations than they might otherwise do," he explains.
 "They leave the course with a new commitment to influence innovation by harnessing different perspectives and approaches to work."

 Participants include supervisor or technical leaders in the Geoscience business, but they come from a variety of organizational levels (from VPs to Technical Team Leaders) and countries - including Australia, Malaysia, Indonesia, UK, Canada, and the US.
 "They are all very open about the challenges they face in their own areas, and learn from each other’s cultural and business perspectives," says Steve.
 "There’s a lot of transparency."